 A person may lodge a petition with the Council to request action to be taken on a matter.

 A petition must comply with the relevant requirements of Part 6 of the Local Government Act 1993.
-Here is a Guide to assist.
+Here is a guide to assist.

 A template petition is available at this link Petition Template.